Robust Generalization of Quadratic Neural Networks via Function Identification: Introduction

 Instead, the reason we might expect neural networks to be robust to these shifts is that humans are robust to them; for instance, small pixel-level shifts considered in adversarial examples are typically unnoticeable to humans, yet these shifts can move the image completely off of the distribution of natural images.
 This fact indicates a gap in our theoretical understanding of neural networks.
 In particular, the key question is understanding settings under which we may expect neural networks to be robust to distribution shifts that are ``large'' (e.g., in terms of KL divergence).

-We study a strategy for closing this gap based on the statistical concept of \emph{identifiability}~\cite{hsu2012identifiability}.
-At a high level, this concept assumes that the ground truth model belongs to the model family; then, in the limit of infinite training data, the learning algorithm can exactly recover the parameters of the ground truth model.
-For instance, in linear regression, the data is generated according to the model

-where $\xi$ is $\sigma$-subgaussian noise.
+We study a strategy for closing this gap based on the statistical concept of \emph{identifiability}~\citep{hsu2012identifiability}.
+At a high level, this concept assumes that the true model belongs to the model family; then, in the limit of infinite training data, the learning algorithm can exactly recover the parameters of the true model.
+For instance, in linear regression, the data is generated according to the model $y=\langle\theta^*,x\rangle+\xi$, where $\xi$ is $\sigma$-subgaussian noise.
 Then, under mild assumptions on the training data $Z=(X,Y)$, the ordinary least squares (OLS) estimator $\hat{\theta}(Z)$ recovers the true parameter---i.e., in the limit of infinite data, $\hat{\theta}(Z)=\theta^*$.
 With finite samples, OLS satisfies high-probability convergence rates of the form

 The connection to robustness is that if (\ref{eqn:olserror}) holds, then for \emph{any} input $x$ such that $\|x\|_2\le x_{\text{max}}$, we have